Bernstein Liebhard is Investigating Tactile Systems Technology, Inc. For Violations of the Securities Laws

-TCMD LOSSES ALERT Bernstein Liebhard is Investigating Tactile Systems Technology, Inc. For Violations of the Securities Laws
+TCMD INVESTIGATION ALERT Bernstein Liebhard is Investigating Tactile Systems Technology, Inc. For Violations of the Securities Laws

 Bernstein Liebhard, a nationally acclaimed investor rights law firm, is investigating potential securities fraud claims on behalf of shareholders of Tactile Systems Technology, Inc. ("Tactile" or the "Company") (NASDAQ: TCMD) resulting from allegations that Tactile might have issued misleading information to the investing public.